markbrown4/yellowshoe/source/journal/2013-07-09-client-side-mvc.md

 1. [jQuery](http://code.jquery.com/jquery-2.0.3.js) - 8,880
 1. [Backbone](http://backbonejs.org/backbone.js) - 1,572

+### Mobile

+The best mobile experiences I have had online are ones with minimal JavaScript and CSS3.
+I know that devices will continue to improve and allow for more heavyweight applications but we're not there yet, the size and constant updating of the DOM will never be as fast as applications that focus on *less*.

 ## Code speaks

 Nicholas Zakas' presentation [Enough with the JavaScript already!](http://www.slideshare.net/nzakas/enough-withthejavascriptalready/24) got a lot of attention recently, one slide in particular resonated with me.
 As rich web applications are developed the time spent on JS grows inproportionally to the rest of the application, I've seen it happen.